 Throughout the day we were delighted to have eminent industry leaders joining us as keynote speakers and panellists to share their insights.

-This year's gathering follows on from our successful previous event in 2016 and our widely acclaimed global Technology Summits held last year in Silicon Valley and Dubai.
-As with our previous European Technology Summit, we anticipate more than 350 senior executives will attend this exclusive event from across Europe’s technology, media and telecommunications industries as well as the financial services, retail, manufacturing and other industries looking to grasp opportunities and manage risks arising from digital transformation, plus private equity and venture capital organisations, entrepreneurs and investors from digital start-ups and local and regional regulators.
+The Summit was attended by senior executives from across Europe’s, and indeed the world’s, technology, media and telecommunications industries as well as the financial services, retail, manufacturing and other industries looking to grasp opportunities and manage risks arising from digital transformation, plus private equity and venture capital organisations, entrepreneurs and investors from digital start-ups and local and regional regulators.